Europe is full of thundering cascades, but you can't swim in all of 'em ... which is probably why we love Krka oh-so-much.

 Don't miss a thing with these adventure updates.

-Don't get me wrong, I loved the countries I saw on my long vacation while living in Russia (here's how I planned that trip) but I wish I had time to hop over to Croatia ... sounds like it's time to volunteer for another semester just so I can check this place out.
+Don't get me wrong, I loved the countries I saw on my long vacation while living in Europe as an ILP volunteer (here's how I planned that trip) but I wish I had time to hop over to Croatia ... sounds like it's time to volunteer for another semester just so I can check this place out.
 Especially since this post is full of all the info and details you'll need to make it happen.

 All About Krka

 But really — it's home to waterfalls (or "slaps" if you're speaking Croatian), caves, lakes, a sprawling nature reserves, a couple of monasteries (one of which is floating on an island in a turquoise lake), and more.
 To really paint the picture of Krka National Park, let's highlight the Skradinski Buk waterfalls, which is built up of 17 different cascades ... some of which are over 150 feet tall!

 What Should I See?